Momentum trading: What is it and how do you use it?

-This strategy offers the chance to generate high profits but there could be a higher level of costs
+This strategy offers the chance of high profits but there could be higher costs

 What is momentum trading?